jtmerritt/BeSocial/README.md

 Done
 ___________________________________________________________________
+-- pretty major bug where the auto_update ran repeatedly in quick successsion
+- Collect stats for the group by creating new contacts with ContactKey "Group"
+  - perhaps there needs to be a contactStats data field for dominating group
 - Default group bug fix AND the list of groups to choose from is automatically updated
 - The various contact initiation buttons now reference correct contact information, so pressing them initiates the correct address
 - Have a nightly database update routine